Transnational Law Reading Laboratory

 James Boyd White, ‘The Desire for Meaning in Law and Literature’ (2000) Current Legal Problems

-Wednesday 17 October: Margret Atwood, The Handmaid’s Tale (1985) – SW1.18, Somerset House East WingRegister here.
+Wednesday 17 October: Margaret Atwood, The Handmaid’s Tale (1985) – SW1.18, Somerset House East WingRegister here.
 Thursday 22 November: Bell Hooks, Feminism is for Everyone (2000) – Old Committee Room, King's BuildingRegister here.
-Wednesday 12 December: Azar Nafisi, Reading Lolita in Tehran (2003) – SW1.17, Somerset House East WingRegister here.
+Tuesday 11 December: Azar Nafisi, Reading Lolita in Tehran (2003) – The Wellington Room, 1st Floor, Somerset House East WingRegister here.

 Tuesday 15 January: Naomi Alderman, Power (2016) – Old Committee Room, King's BuildingRegister here.
 Wednesday 13 February: Janet Halley, Split Decisions: How and Why to Take a Break from Feminism (2006) - SW1.17, Somerset House East WingRegister here.
 Wednesday 13 March: Lila Abu-Lughod, Do Muslim Women Need Saving?
 (2013) – SW1.17, Somerset House East WingRegister here.